 Will my parents or professors find out if I come to counseling?

 SU Counseling Services will not share information with faculty, staff, parents, or other students on campus without your written permission.
 This includes revealing whether or not a student has even visited Counseling Services.

 What if I’m just worried about a friend or family member?

 If you are concerned about someone (including a fellow student) who’s facing a problem, you can talk confidentially with a counselor about how you might help that individual.
 Counseling Services will not reveal information about the consultation (including your identity or that you have visited with a counselor) without your written permission.

 How many counseling sessions will it take to feel better?

-Counseling Services offers short-term counseling, but try to be flexible since everyone will have different concerns and needs.
+The Counseling Center offers short-term counseling, but try to be flexible since everyone will have different concerns and needs.
 Some students feel better after one session, while additional appointments are more helpful for other students.
-Counseling Services collaborates with students during the first session to determine what will work best for each individual given his or her current concerns.
+The Counseling Center collaborates with students during the first session to determine what will work best for each individual given his or her current concerns.
 When it appears that a student’s needs would be best met by an off-campus agency, counselors also provide referrals.